Building an Hadoop 0.20.x version for HBase 0.90.2

 Before we start

-Examples use git (not svn)
+The examples below use git (not svn)

 In the following sections, I will use git as the version control system to work on the Hadoop source code.
 Why?
 Because I am much more comfortable with git than svn, so please bear with me.